yohell/numbered-headings-for-google-docs/README.md

 * Manual page breaks do not break heading styles for the following heading.
 * Start a Heading1 with 1. to reset the numbering.
 * Use space instead of Tab as numbering separator.
-* Emit ones instead of zeros for skipped heading levels.